Ironikus/email-encoder-bundle/readme.txt

 2. Click on the button `Add new`
 3. Search for `Email Encoder` and click 'Install Now' or click on the `upload` link to upload `email-encode-bundle.zip`
 4. Click on `Activate plugin`
+5. You will find the settings page unter "Settings -> Email Encoder" within your admin dashboard

 == Frequently Asked Questions ==

 = How can I test if an email address (or other content) is encoded? =

+You can test this in three different ways.

+The easiest (and most efficient) way is to use our website checker, which looks over your website and detects unprotected emails.
+It is completely free and you can [find it here](https://ironikus.com/email-checker/) on our website.

-First you can enable the plugin option (in the admin panel) called *"Show 'successfully encoded' text for all encoded content, only when logged in as admin user."*.
+The second possibility is to enable the plugin option (in the admin panel) called *"Security Check"*.
-When you are logged in and look on the page there will be a sign on the right side of the email address confirming it was successfully encoded.
+When you are logged in and look on the page there will be a icon on the right side of each email address confirming it was successfully encoded.
+(This counts only for emails that are displayed within the body tag as HTML.
+Emails within data attributes or the header won't show this icon since otherwise the site breaks.)

-The other way is to check the source code yourself by right-clicking on the page and select *Page Source Code* (the exact text depends on the browser).
+The third possibility is to check the source code yourself by right-clicking on the page and select *View Source Code* (the exact text depends on the browser).
 Now your (real) source code will be shown.
 Your email address should not be shown in a readable way in the source.

-**Important:** in the element inspector of the browser the email address is *always* shown, so don't worry about that.
+**Important:** in the element inspector of the browser the email address is *nearly always* shown, so don't worry about that.
 That is because the inspector shows a real time representation of the page.
 This means an encoded email address is already decoded and made usable for the visitor of the page.

 = How do I encode my email address(es)? =

-In the posts you can use this shortcode:
-`[eeb_email email="myname@test.nl" display="My Email"]`

-But mailto links will be encoded automatically (option is on by default):
-`<a href="mailto:myname@test.nl">My Email</a>`
+All email addresses are protected automatically by default, so it is not necessary to configure anything else.

+In case you wish to customize it, we also offer some neatsettings,  shortcodes and template functions.
+Please check the settings page within your WordPress website or [our documentation](https://ironikus.com/docs/article-categories/email-encoder/)

-The visitors will see everything as normal, but the source behind it will now be encoded (for spambots), and looks like:
+The visitors will see everything as normal, but the source behind it will now be encoded (for spambots), and looks, for example, like the code down below (Depending on your settings):
 `<script type="text/javascript">/*<![CDATA[*/ML="mo@k<insc:r.y=-Ehe a\">f/lMt";MI="4CB8HC77=D0C5HJ1>H563DB@:AF=D0C5HJ190<6C0A2JA7J;6HDBBJ5JHA=DI<B?0C5HDEI<B?0C5H4GCE";OT="";for(j=0;j<MI.length;j++){OT+=ML.charAt(MI.charCodeAt(j)-48);}document.write(OT);/*]]>*/</script><noscript>*protected email*</noscript>`

-This code is not readable by spambots and protects your email address.
+For more information, please check out the [following page](https://ironikus.com/docs/knowledge-base/what-will-be-protected-2/)

 = How do I encode phone numbers or other text? =

 Just use the following shortcode within your posts:
-`[eeb_content]35-01235-468113[/eeb_content]`
+`[eeb_protect_content]35-01235-468113[/eeb_protect_content]`

-For other parts of your site you can use the template function `eeb_content()`.
+For other parts of your site you can use the template function `eeb_protect_content()`.

-= Email address in a form field is being encoded in a strange way.
+= My website looks broken after activating the plugin.
 What to do? =

-An email address in a form field will not be encoded correctly.
-There are 2 ways to solve this problem:

-1. Turn off the option "Replace plain email addresses to protected mailto links".
-Keep in mind that this will be the case for the whole site.
-1. Add the page ID of the form to the option "Do not apply Auto-Protect on posts with ID".
-The page content will be skipped by the plugin.

-= How to use email encoding in Custom Fields? =

-You will have to use the template function `eeb_email()` or `eeb_content()`.
-For example, if your template contains:
-`echo get_post_meta($post->ID, 'email address', true);`

-Then change it to:
-`$emailaddress = get_post_meta($post->ID, 'email address', true);
-echo eeb_email($emailaddress, 'Mail Me');`

-= How to create mailto links that opens in a new window? =

-You could add extra params to the mailto link and add `target='_blank'` for opening them in a new window, like:
-`[eeb_email email="yourmail@test.nl" display="My Mail" extra_attrs="target='_blank'"]`

-In HTML this will look like:
-`<a href="mailto:yourmail@test.nl" target="_blank">My Mail</a>`
+First: Don't panic!
+Simply create a support request within the [support forum](http://wordpress.org/support/plugin/email-encoder-bundle#postform) and we will come back to you as soon as possible with help.

-= How can I encode content of BBPress, WP e-Commerce or other plugins? =
+= How can I encode content of BBPress, WP e-commerce or other plugins? =

-If you use other plugins that needs to be encoded you can add a callback to the action "init_email_encoder_bundle".
-For Example:

-`add_action('eeb_ready', 'extra_encode_filters');

-function extra_encode_filters($filter_callback) {
-	// add filters for BBPress
-	add_filter('bbp_get_reply_content', $filter_callback);
-	add_filter('bbp_get_topic_content', $filter_callback);
-}`
+Every content will be automatically protected.
+In case you find something, that doesn't work from your end, we are very happy to help!

 = Can I use special characters (like Chinese)? =

 Yes, since version 1.3.0 also special characters are supported.

-= How to encode emails in all widgets (and not only text widgets)? =

-If the option 'All text widgets' is activated, only text widgets will be filtered for encoding.
-It's possible to filter all widgets by using the [Widget Logic Plugin](https://wordpress.org/plugins/widget-logic/) and activate the 'widget_content' filter.

 == Screenshots ==